Jaron Lanier: Music

 Lanier contributed the afterword to Sound Unbound: Sampling Digital Music and Culture (MIT Press, 2008) edited by Paul D. Miller, a.k.a.
 DJ Spooky.

 On May 9, 1999, Lanier authored a New York Times opinion piece entitled "Piracy is Your Friend" in which he argued that the record labels were a much bigger threat to artists than piracy.
 The original article is no longer available, but an excerpt entitled "Making an Ally of Piracy" exists with the same date.
 The original article is quoted in a separate New York Times article by Neil Strauss, also with the same date.
 On November 20, 2007, he published a mea culpa sequel entitled "Pay Me for My Content", again in The New York Times.

+On August 31st, 2023, Lainer made a guest appearance as a pianist onstage at the Great American Music Hall in San Francisco, California, improvising at John Zorn's 70th Birthday celebration along with Bill Frisell, Laurie Anderson, Dave Lombardo, and Zorn.

 Memberships

 Lanier has served on numerous advisory boards, including the Board of Councilors of the University of Southern California, Medical Media Systems (a medical visualization spin-off company associated with Dartmouth College), for the Microdisplay Corporation, and for NY3D (developers of auto stereo displays).

 In 1997, he was a founding member of the 'National Tele-Immersion Initiative', an effort devoted to using computer technology to give people who are separated by great distances the illusion that they are physically together.
 Lanier is a member of the Global Business Network, part of the Monitor Group.